lhydave/lego-ne/legone-spec.md

 ### Algorithm Definition

 An algorithm definition specifies the main algorithm for the approximate NE.
 It is composed of a sequence of construction statements, each of which creates a list of strategies by calling an operation.
 The algorithm will return the list of strategies as the output, which is a valid strategy profile.

 Note that the algorithm can lack the return statement.
 In this case, the compiler will automatically add the `optimal_mix` operation to the end of the algorithm on all constructed strategies, and return the result.
+It is recommended to not write the return statement in the algorithm, and let the compiler automatically add the `optimal_mix` operation.
+This is because these operations will generate great overhead in the constraint programming, and the user should be aware of this.

+Thus, if you want to use the `optimal_mix` and `argmin` operations, you ought to follow the following rules: Only one of `optimal_mix` and `argmin` operations can be used in the algorithm.
+Either of them can be only used once, and must be used at the end of the algorithm.

+## Keywords

+All the keywords in LegoNE are hard keywords, which means they cannot be used as identifiers.
+The keywords are:
+- `num_players`
+- `def`
+- `algo`
+- `List`
+- `p1`, `p2`, `p3`, ...
+- `Payoff`
+- `f1`, `f2`, `f3`, ...
+- `forall`
+- `description`
+- `extra_params`
+- `constraints`
+- `return`
+- `optimal_mix`
+- `argmin`

 ## Example